Judicial functions of the House of Lords: Delivery of judgment

 Although each Appellate Committee was essentially acting as an appellate court, it could not issue judgments in its own name, but could only recommend to the House of Lords how to dispose of an appeal.
 This is why all the Law Lords framed their opinions in the form of recommendations (for example, "I would dismiss the appeal" or "I would allow the appeal").
 In British constitutional theory, the Law Lords' opinions were originally intended to be individually delivered as speeches in debate before the full House of Lords, upon a motion to consider the Committee's "report" on a particular appeal.
 The actual reading of full speeches before the House was abandoned in 1963, after which it became possible for a deceased Law Lord to give a speech.

-Judgment was given in the main House of Lords Chamber during a full sitting.
-Sittings for the purposes of giving judgment were normally held at two o'clock on Thursday afternoons; non-judicial matters were not dealt with during these sittings.
+Judgment was given in the main House of Lords Chamber during what was in theory a full sitting of the House to deal with judicial matters.
+These sittings were traditionally held at 10:30 a.m. in the morning, while legislative and deliberative business was dealt with in the afternoons.
 The House of Lords' staff would notify counsel that judgment was imminent about five or six days before the relevant sitting, and provide advance copies of the Committee's written report (the Lords' written speeches) and the House minutes (in plain English, a script of the pro forma questions to be raised and voted upon) to counsel when they arrived for the sitting.
+By the time the judicial functions of the House of Lords were abolished, the standard procedure was to hold such sittings at 9:45 a.m. on Wednesday mornings and to provide counsel with the Law Lords' speeches in advance on the preceding Friday.